Breakfast brings reconciliation flaws to the fore - National Indigenous Times

 It was announced at the breakfast that the WA Police Force have signed a RAP and for this they received a generous round of applause from some of the attendees.

-Other attendees were more reserved—hardly surprising, given that if you are an Indigenous person living in Western Australia, you are 30 times more likely to be arrested than a non-Indigenous person.
+Other attendees were more reserved—hardly surprising, given that if you are an Indigenous young person living in Western Australia, you are 27 times more likely to be arrested than a non-Indigenous person.

 In Western Australia, the incarceration rates of Indigenous people are shocking, the highest in the western world.
 The police have a lot to answer for, but it’s not entirely their fault.
 Western Australia’s antiquated and draconian laws have resulted in Indigenous people being continually arrested and imprisoned for not paying fines—among other minor offences—with the punishment far outweighing the crime.
 The taxpayer continues to foot the bill.